AleksicIvan/my-elm-todo/README.md

 # my-elm-todo

 Small todo app written in Elm while learning functional programming and Elm all together.

-Just do the usual thing in preffered command line tool:
+Just do the usual thing in preferred command line tool:
 ```
     yarn install
     elm-package install